ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

       than jquery or if the component is not yet implemented but a javascript lib other than jquery is planned to be used, where the field contains the names and versions of all said javascript libraries
-    * MAY contain a field `rules` that contains one or more than one of the following fields `usage`, `interaction`, `wording`, `style`, `ordering`, `responsiveness`, `accessibility` and `accessibility, where
+    * SHOULD contain a field `rules` that contains one or more than one of the following fields `usage`, `interaction`, `wording`, `style`, `ordering`, `responsiveness`, `accessibility` and `accessibility, where
         * each of the contained fields is a dictionary from a number to a text